The following criteria are weighed in selecting participants for the Mellon Mays Undergraduate Fellowship (MMUF):

 - Response to a short essay prompt about how the applicant’s life experiences and academic goals would contribute to furthering the goal of a diverse academy; and

 - Status as a US citizen or permanent resident.
-Students who are undocumented or Deferred Action for Childhood Arrivals (DACA) recipients may apply if it is consistent with their institution’s policies.
+Students who are not US citizens or permanent residents may also be eligible to apply after a discussion with the program director.

 For more information, visit the MMUF Organization eligibility page.